Nugem creates a scaffold project for a new gem in a new git repository.

-After you add your special code to the gem scaffold,
+After you add your special code to the gem scaffold and test it,

-the project is ready to be released to a public or private gem server.
+the project can be released to a public or private gem server.

 This gem generates a new working Visual Studio Code project with the following features: